lldap/lldap/example_configs/pfsense.md

 ou=people
 ```

-Note: The `Selecta container` box may not work for selecting containers.
+Note: The `Select a container` box may not work for selecting containers.
 You can just enter the `Authentication containers` directly into the text field.

 ### Extended Query